KatelynLyu/Ranranbot/README.md

 # Ranranbot
-Ranran is going to create a bot
+Ranran is going to creat a bot